Scottie Scheffler: Personal life

 Scheffler appeared in the sports documentary series Full Swing, which premiered on Netflix in February 2023.
 He made a cameo appearance in the 2025 film Happy Gilmore 2, a sequel to Happy Gilmore (1996).

 In August 2023, Scheffler became an investor in the Texas Ranchers, a pickleball team.
 Later that year, he competed in an exhibition match with former tennis player John Isner and pickleball players Anna Leigh Waters and Ben Johns.
+In September 2024, Scheffler became the sole owner of the Texas Lone Stars Angling Club, a team in the Sport Fishing Championship.

 On May 17, 2024, Scheffler was arrested at 6:20 a.m. near Valhalla Golf Club, the venue of the 2024 PGA Championship.
 He was charged with second-degree assault of a police officer, a class-C felony, and three misdemeanors: third-degree criminal mischief, reckless driving, and disregarding traffic signals from an officer directing traffic.
 Scheffler was released on his own recognizance at 8:40 the same morning.
 The charges against Scheffler were dropped on May 29.
 Both Scheffler and the Louisville Metro Police Department agreed to not pursue legal action related to his arrest.
 Prosecutor Mike O'Connell stated that Scheffler's characterization of the incident as a big misunderstanding' is corroborated by the evidence."

 Scheffler is a long-time fan of the Dallas Stars and Texas Rangers.
 After winning his first Masters, Scheffler was invited to throw out the ceremonial first pitch at Globe Life Field on April 27, 2022, before the Texas Rangers–Houston Astros game.
 Scheffler wore his green jacket for the occasion.
 Both Scheffler and fellow Texan Jordan Spieth were in attendance for Game 1 of the 2023 World Series, supporting the Rangers against the Arizona Diamondbacks.
 Three days after winning the 2025 PGA Championship, he attended Game 1 of the 2025 NHL Western Conference Final between the Dallas Stars and Edmonton Oilers.